 Industrialization, Education, and Economy

-The province of Prince Edward Island offers career opportunities for many of its booming industries, such as Information technology, Bioscience, Aerospace, tourism, and agriculture.
+The province of Prince Edward Island, Canada offers career opportunities for many of its booming industries, such as Information technology, Bioscience, Aerospace, tourism, and agriculture.
 Because of the growing business community and advanced manufacturing, PEI delivers the best products to the market.

 Here is a strategic analysis of PEI’s job market and employment in 2017 (last half)